colindomoney/pomo/updated_build.md

 - Supports multiple timer fonts and themes
 - Web build is optimized and tree-shaken
 - APKs are approximately 109MB (includes Flutter engine)
+- macOS app is approximately 54MB
+- macOS app requires macOS 10.15 or later
+- The app includes window_manager for always-on-top functionality

 ---
-Last updated: August 9, 2025
+Last updated: August 10, 2025
 Built with Flutter 3.33.0